 VTI vs VTSAX are two funds you cannot go wrong with.
 They are significant funds with low expense ratios and do similar things.
 VTI can give you more flexibility with having less money and buying the ETF on other exchanges like M1 Finance, but VTSAX also gives you automatic investing.

 When looking at a fund that will help you reach financial independence, you cannot go wrong with looking at either of these funds.
-They are not actively managed mutual funds.
+They are not actively managed mutual funds, and therefore will not bring on any unnecessary capital gains tax.
 They may not outperform the total stock market, but they will match it, which to me is a great thing.

 The choice is yours to choose.
 They will both give you similar returns and owning some of the best companies in the world.
 Each person has a different way of investing.
 I use VTSAX in my Roth IRA, but I use VTI in my taxable brokerage account.
 With these two as your options, you cannot have better funds to invest in.